Historical & Cultural

 Somerset Towns and Villages

 Somerset Food, Drink & More!

 Camping & Glamping

 Stay In Bath

 There are delights at every turn in Dunster, whether it be the castle on the hill with its magnificent stables or the packhorse bridge and working watermill.
 It is hardly surprising that in one of the most intact medieval villages in Britain there is so much to explore and hidden gems around every corner such as the Prior’s Dovecote, Tithe Barn and a church containing the longest Rood screen in the country.
 Set amid lush rolling fields that slope towards the sea, Dunster boasts picture-perfect houses, beaches, an ancient hilltop castle, and a quintessentially Somerset high street.

-Dunster’s beautiful medieval village is incredibly preserved, with a rich history, hundreds of stunning listed buildings and dramatic views.
+Things to do in Dunster, Somerset.
+Dunster’s beautiful medieval village, in Somerset is incredibly preserved, with a rich history, hundreds of stunning listed buildings and dramatic views.
 The National Trust’s Dunster Castle proudly sits in the sweeping hills of nearby Exmoor National Park, where you’ll catch incredible views stretching over Exmoor and the Bristol Channel.
 This ancient feudal stronghold was developed into an opulent country home for the Luttrell family in the 19th century, and the castle grounds include the thoughtfully-designed subtropical gardens and the fully-restored Dunster Working Watermill, which sits alongside the River Avill.